 Hana Lau-Shaw 1:14 PM: bye

-At two o’clock, I was sitting on one of the decorate boulders near our mailbox waiting for my dad; I knew better than to make him come inside the house.
+At two o’clock, I was sitting on one of the decorative boulders near our mailbox waiting for my dad; I knew better than to make him come inside the house.
 The sun was bright, and the afternoon was hot.
 Yawning, I glanced towards Sebastian’s house, where he was probably sleeping.
 My eyes gravitated towards the leftmost window on the first floor.
 The sun glared off the glass, and I couldn’t see anything.
 I wondered what his room looked like.
 I felt like you could tell a lot about a person by their room.
-What that said about me, I wasn’t sure.
+What mine said about me, I wasn’t sure.

 A nondescript black car pulled up to the curb, and I could see my dad’s smiling face in the driver’s seat.
 I hopped into the front seat and gave him a half hug over the center console.
-“Hana!” he said.
+“Hana!” he greeted.
 “How are you?”